 In JavaScript, loops are control structures that allow you to repeatedly execute a block of code as long as a certain condition is met.
-There are two commonly used types of loops in JavaScript: for loops and while loops.
+There are two commonly used types of loops in JavaScript: for

 For Loop

-A for loop is typically used when you know beforehand how many times you want to execute the loop.
+loop is typically used when you know beforehand how many times you want to execute the loop.

-A for loop is used when you know how many times you want to repeat a task or iterate through a sequence of items.
+loop is used when you know how many times you want to repeat a task or iterate through a sequence of items.
 Here’s a real-life example:

 Imagine you’re developing a feature for Amazon’s shopping cart.
 You have an array of items a customer wants to purchase, and you need to calculate the total price of their order.